heboai/hebo-evals/README.md

 To test the parser with example test cases:

-Add your test in the directory
+Add your test case in the directory

 ``hebo-eval/test-case``